 Technology & Work

-Lisa Kresge is a research and policy associate in the low-wage work program at the Labor Center, where she studies the intersection of technological change, low-wage work, and inequality.
+Lisa Kresge is a policy research associate in the Technology and Work Program at the Labor Center, where she studies the intersection of technological change, low-wage work, and inequality.
 Her research focuses on data collection and algorithmic technologies in the workplace.
 Lisa has also conducted research on tax policy as it relates to new technologies and technology companies as well as collective bargaining strategies in response to technological change.
-Prior to joining the UC Berkeley Labor Center, Lisa conducted research on farmworker health, housing, and working conditions at the California Institute for Rural Studies.
+Prior to joining the Labor Center, Lisa conducted research on farmworker health, housing, and working conditions at the California Institute for Rural Studies.
 She has a multidisciplinary background in the social sciences, including a dual undergraduate degree in anthropology and sociology and a master’s degree in community development from UC Davis.
-Lisa is currently pursuing her PhD in economic geography at UC Davis.
+Lisa is currently pursuing her Ph.D. in economic geography at UC Davis.

 Response to the White House Office of Science and Technology Policy Request for Information on Automated Worker Surveillance and Management

 Our goal in this comment is to highlight evidence indicating the prevalence of automated workplace surveillance and management technologies, impact on workers resulting from employers’ use of these systems, and principles and policy models for worker technology rights and protections.